skellat/skellat.github.io/README.md

 Notwithstanding the [continuing situation in Ukraine](https://simple.wikipedia.org/wiki/2022_Russian_invasion_of_Ukraine) we are partially resuming operations.
 Cyber Operations haven't shown up as any of us expected.
 They could still come but we can stand down from alert after three months, I think.

 Consult <https://erielookingproductions.info> for details on how to contact us.
-We expect to resume operating after the conclusion of the conflict, *whenever that may be*.
+We expect to resume **full capacity** operations after the conclusion of the conflict, *whenever that may be*.